larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Because the moderator team serves at the discretion of the IESG, any moderation decision can be appealed to the IESG by anyone, per {{!RFC2026}}.
-Disagreements with a decision by the moderator team can brought to their attention.
+Disagreements with a decision by the moderator team can be brought to their attention.
 If this does not lead to a resolution, a decision by the IESG can be appealed to the IAB as described in
 {{!RFC2026}}.